4ntoined/pokemonpy/README.md

 #### Access to the command line/terminal:
    - Search your computer for 'terminal' or 'command line'.
-   - Mac and Linux are pretty straightforward about the terminal.
-For Windows, you'll probably want to use PowerShell and NOT the command prompt.
+   - On Windows, you'll probably want to use PowerShell and NOT the Command Prompt (cmd.exe).
+   - Alternatively, there is [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install), which gives you a Linux-like command line environment, if you're will to jump through a few hoops.
+This is my preferred way to play in Windows as I have no idea how to use PowerShell or CMD.
 #### Python:
    - Python 3.7(ish) or later
    - https://www.python.org